mkilivan/meta-chaos/README.md

 ## Description

 meta-chaos is a set of recipes for the poky build system, which enables cross-building GNU/Linux images for home automation projects.
-By enabling meta-chaos, you can cross-build some of popular projects, such as [Homebridge](https://github.com/homebridge/homebridge) and [wifi-connect](https://github.com/balena-io/wifi-connect).
+By enabling meta-chaos, you can cross-build some of the popular projects, such as [Homebridge](https://github.com/homebridge/homebridge) and [wifi-connect](https://github.com/balena-io/wifi-connect).

 The main purpose of meta-chaos is to provide reference Linux distribution for home automation systems satisfying the following needs.